GaryThisSide1/Exploratory-Data-Analysis-Bounty/README.md

 I uploaded the data set i got from this method on ocean protocol [ocean protocol link](https://market.oceanprotocol.com/asset/did:op:b2d554a5e09989bd81f1c54295fafab2a2784fb87ede3390a7103946f65df331)

-i also used the in-degree and out-degree from this and scatter it on the graph
+I also used the in-degree and out-degree from this and scatter it on the graph.

 ![This is an image](images/graph.png)